-Windows Server 2016 Technical Preview now includes Windows Defender.
-Windows Defender is malware protection that immediately and actively protects Windows Server 2016 Technical Preview against known malware and can regularly update antimalware definitions through Windows Update.
+Windows Server 2016 now includes Windows Defender.
+Windows Defender is malware protection that immediately and actively protects Windows Server 2016 against known malware and can regularly update antimalware definitions through Windows Update.

 This topic includes information important for running Windows Defender on a server platform.
 Use the following links to get to the information you need in this topic:

-By default, Windows Defender is installed and functional on Windows Server 2016 Technical Preview.
+By default, Windows Defender is installed and functional on Windows Server 2016.
 The user interface is installed by default on some SKUs.
 You can manage Windows Defender by using WMI, Windows PowerShell, or by using Group Policy.

 If the user interface is not installed, use Add Roles and Features Wizard, or the Install-WindowsFeature cmdlet.

 To install Windows Defender, start a Windows PowerShell console as an administrator, and run the following command:

 To disable Windows Defender, you must uninstall it by using the Remove Roles and Features Wizard or by using the Uninstall-WindowsFeature cmdlet.

 To uninstall Windows Defender, start a Windows PowerShell console as an administrator, and run the following command: